perfectdarkmode1/perfectdarkmode1.github.io/content/networking/cisco/wireless_lan.md

 ---
-title: "Wireless LANs"
+title: Wireless LANs
 date: 2023-11-06T06:20:36-07:00
-draft: true
+draft: false
 ---
 multiple VLANs must be brought to it over a trunk link.